dogadogan/InfraredTags/README.md

    <img  height="300" src="/readme_img/step_4_assembly_process.gif">
 </p>

- 7) Next follow the instructions to make the PI a usb camera ([link](https://tutorial.cytron.io/2020/12/29/raspberry-pi-zero-usb-webcam/))
+ 7) Next follow the instructions to make the PI a USB camera ([link](https://tutorial.cytron.io/2020/12/29/raspberry-pi-zero-usb-webcam/))
  8) If everything went well you should be able to plug a Micro-USB to USB-Type-A cable into the PI and access the camera as a regular USB camera
 ### Assembly Instructions <i>with</i> IR LEDs
  <i>It is recommended that you have some experience with circuits prior to this assembly.</i>